barryclark/jekyll-now/_posts/2015-6-25-Capacity-Planning-A-short-story.md

 ---
 layout: post
 title: Capacity planning: A short story
+tags: [capacity planning]
 ---

 One very important (but more-often-than-not forgotten) aspect of building and deploying any new system is [capacity planning][1].